Officials Cite Notorious Chain Throughout the State for Animal Neglect, Filth, Poor Recordkeeping, and More

 David Perle 202-483-7382

-Fort Collins, Colo. – PETA has just obtained damning Colorado Department of Agriculture records from between January and July 2019 revealing that 12 Petco stores—including in Fort Collins—were hit with more than 80 violations of the state’s Pet Animal Care Facilities Act (PACFA) Program, which requires the bare minimum standards of animal care.
-The Fort Collins store was cited repeatedly for failing to maintain complete records on the hamsters and guinea pigs it sold.
+Colorado Springs, Colo. – PETA has just obtained damning Colorado Department of Agriculture records from between January and July 2019 revealing that 12 Petco stores—including three in Colorado Springs—were hit with more than 80 violations of the state’s Pet Animal Care Facilities Act (PACFA) Program, which requires the bare minimum standards of animal care.
+Three Colorado Springs stores lacked essential documentation, including written agreements with licensed veterinarians, proof of veterinary examinations of animals imported from other states, and complete records for the animals they had sold.

 “Petco’s jaw-dropping litany of violations reveals a culture of callousness, indifference, and inaction in which the animals pay the ultimate price,” says PETA Senior Vice President Daphna Nachminovitch.
 “PETA is calling on caring people to avoid any Petco store until the chain pledges to stop selling live animals and stop letting others die in cages and tanks.”

 In addition, Petco locations were cited for failing to clean and sanitize bathtubs, having rusted doors with dangerously sharp edges, and having “a strong mildew smell,” among other violations.
 An assistant manager at one store acknowledged that “sewage had leaked into” the wall of a grooming room, leaving a hole.
-Stores lacked essential documentation, including written agreements with licensed veterinarians, proof of veterinary examinations of animals imported from other states, and complete records for sales of birds and rodents.
 One store lacked a certificate for conures it had evidently held for more than a year.
 Reptiles were housed in enclosures that were up to 20 degrees too cold, and an “excessive amount” of dead fish and a “large amount of feces” were found in two stores.

 PETA—whose motto reads, in part, that “animals are not ours to abuse in any way”—notes that the PACFA Program is one of the strongest efforts to regulate pet stores in the country and that if other states joined Colorado in this progressive program, suffering in Petco’s stores and at its suppliers would go undiscovered less often.